-Volunteer means a person who assists in the care of children, who does not count in the staffto-child ratio, and is not left alone with children other than his/her own at the child care center.
+Volunteer means an individual who assists in the care of children, who does not count in the staff-to-child ratio, and is not left alone with children other than his/her own at the child care center.

 Wading pool means a portable, above-ground basin filled with 12 or fewer inches of water, and designed for the purpose of wading.